SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 The pinnacle of wide-area indiscriminate destruction.
 The user exhales a cloud of not-quite-invisible vapor with a metallic taste, which rapidly expands.
 Once they've finished, they channel just a small bit of chakra into it, turning the gas from inert to violently reactive and engulfing the area in a fireball which has no peer.
 The user is protected from this explosion; their friends, however, are not.

 Chakra: 45
-Damage: 40d20.open(11)
+Damage: 40d20!>11

-Effects:
-Burns 15, Ignite 20, Stun 10
 Range: 20
-Area: Radius of (Damage Bonus)\*10 yards.
+Area: (Damage Bonus)*10
 Speed: 30, Delay 20
-Seal Speed: 22
+Seal Speed: 30
+Special: Burns 15, Ignite 20, Stun 10

-Tags: Energy, Blunt, AoE, Environmental
+Tags: Attack, AoE, Energy

 Effects:
-Every initiative count in the delay, this technique gains 5% of its damage, radius, and effects.
+Every initiative counts in the delay, this technique gains 5% of its damage, radius, and effects.
 The use of any Katon jutsu of C-rank or above (or the presence of any person suffering from an Ignite status of 10 or greater) in this area will detonate it prematurely.

 If an effect is used which would disperse the gas cloud (such as the A-rank Fuuton: Kitakaze) during the Delay period, its damage, range, and effects all reset to 0%; and can be built back up by continuing it.

 You may choose to detonate this when you finish it (in which case you will probably be in the area of effect; however, you take only half damage from your own Ryuujin Bakuha), or not.
-If not, it'll remain until detonated by the presence of someone with an Ignite 10, or a Katon jutsu of C-rank or above.
+If not, it'll remain for 100 IC or until detonated by the presence of someone with an Ignite 10, or a Katon jutsu of C-rank or above.

 Ryuujin Bakuha inflicts an Energy wound, and two Blunt wounds of the same severity.
-If it's used in a confined space (such as indoors, or in a cave) it does an additional 10d20.open(16) damage, and its effects are raised to Burns 25, Ignite 25, and Stun 20\.
+If it's used in a confined space (such as indoors, or in a cave) it does an additional 10d20.open(16) damage, and its effects are raised to Burns 25, Ignite 25, and Stun 20.

 ### **Sunde Bakudan \- Living Bomb**